Power from the people! This is how Sweden is governed.

 The Swedish Constitution

 The Swedish Constitution defines how Sweden is governed.
 It regulates the relationships between decision-making and executive power, and the basic rights and freedoms of citizens.
 Four fundamental laws make up the Constitution: the Instrument of Government, the Act of Succession, the Freedom of the Press Act and the Fundamental Law on Freedom of Expression.
-The fundamental laws take precedence over all other statutes.
+These laws take precedence over all other statutes.

 Head of state without formal power

-Sweden is a monarchy and King Carl XVI Gustaf is Sweden's non-political head of state.
+Sweden is a constitutional monarchy and King Carl XVI Gustaf is Sweden's non-political head of state.
 The monarch has primarily ceremonial and representative duties.

 The Instrument of Government